updated

 During your stay, you are welcome to help around the farm with daily tasks such as preparing garden beds, planting, fertilizing, weeding, turning compost, watering, building structures, feeding animals, harvesting, and meal preparation.

 There are always tasks where your help is needed, and all assistance is appreciated.
+We are also open to hearing and implementing your ideas for how to improve the farm.

 • Languages spoken